-Serious Side Effects: MEDROL can cause serious side effects, including:
+MEDROL can cause serious side effects, including:

-- skin cancer (Kaposi's sarcoma): Kaposi's sarcoma has been reported with corticosteroid therapy, such as MEDROL.
-Stopping treatment of MEDROL may result in signs of this cancer going away. - tumor of the adrenal glands (pheochromocytoma).
-This tumor has been reported with corticosteroid therapy, such as MEDROL.
-Pheochromocytoma may cause death. - fat deposition on or outside the lining of the spine (epidural lipomatosis).
-Taking corticosteroids in high doses for a long period of time can cause epidural lipomatosis.
+- Kaposi's sarcoma (skin cancer): Kaposi's sarcoma has been reported with corticosteroid therapy, such as MEDROL.
+Stopping treatment of MEDROL may result in signs of this cancer going away. - Pheochromocytoma (tumour of the adrenal glands): This tumour has been reported with corticosteroid therapy, such as MEDROL.
+Pheochromocytoma may cause death. - Epidural lipomatosis (fat deposition on or outside the lining of the spine): Taking corticosteroids in high doses for a long period of time can cause epidural lipomatosis.